ElkonLab/scGWAS/vignettes/all.md

     ## (Intercept) -0.39567031 0.055645311 -7.110578 1.471984e-12
     ## Pseudotime   0.04059159 0.004270521  9.505067 4.243757e-21

-To get the p-value, we will us the single-sided test pseudotime coefficients &gt; 0.
+To get the p-value, we use the single-sided test pseudotime coefficients &gt; 0.

 ``` r
 pv <- pt(coef(res)[, 3], mod$df, lower = FALSE)[2]